oknott14/ResumeProjects/README.md

 ABOUT MYSELF

 I am currently a senior attending the University of Maryland College Park.
 My major is Computer Science with a concentration in Mathematics.
 Within my major, my interests include application development, big data, human-computer interaction, and machine learning.
 Personally, I love to fish, ski, surf, and listen to music, and read.
 I am always trying to learn something new and interesting.
 Furthermore, I try to always challenge myself.
 Through my studies at UMD, I have realized that there is no better feeling than conquering a difficult problem.
-As a senior, I am currently looking for job opportunities starting in the summer of 2022.
-I have experience with more than 13 languages.
-Most recently I have worked with C# and Microsoft's ASP.Net.
+I am currently looking for job opportunities starting in the summer of 2022.

 Thank you for considering me, I hope to hear from you soon!